 Please refer to the Bureau of Industry and Security (BIS) Website for more information concerning the Export Control Classification Number (ECCN), licenses, and exceptions.

 There is also a list of Frequently Asked Questions from BIS which may assist you in determining whether your item or transaction requires some type of license, and assistance with regulations and other topics that can be found on the BIS website

-The Bureau of Industry and Security (BIS) has also added an online training room to its website with easy to use training modules.
+The Bureau of Industry and Security (BIS) has an online training room on its website with easy to use training modules.
 We highly recommend these to our exporters.
 Please keep in mind, the exporter is responsible to be aware of all of the Export Administration Regulations.

-If you need assistance from BIS in determining your ECCN number, you can contact BIS through its website.
+If you need assistance from BIS in determining your ECCN number, you can contact BIS through its website using an online form.
 For counseling assistance by phone, you may contact one of the BIS counselors at 202-482-4811 for Washington, DC or 949-660-0144 for California.

 * Please note: phone and email assistance from BIS is not binding, it is used for guidance purposes only. *